 Also called saline nasal irrigation or nasal rinses, this therapy rinses the nasal cavity with a mild saline water.
 Saline rinses can be used at home using a neti pot or a sinus rinse kit, and the solution can be mixed using a nasal saline salt packet, available over-the-counter at pharmacies.
 Follow package directions and use only distilled or boiled and cooled water to ensure safety.

 If it's uncomfortable to sleep, prop your head up with pillows, or sleep with the pain-free side of your face on your pillow.
 During the daytime, try resting in a recliner to facilitate drainage of the sinuses and to ease congestion.
 Get plenty of rest to help your immune system fight the infection.

-Take over-the-counter medications to relieve your symptoms as needed, suggests MayoClinic.com.
-Pain relievers such as acetaminophen or ibuprofen can reduce your fever and reduce discomfort.
-Decongestants may temporarily ease your congestion.
+Take over-the-counter (OTC) medications to relieve your symptoms as needed.
+Pain relievers such as acetaminophen or ibuprofen can reduce your fever, treat headaches and lessen aches and pains.

 Nasal decongestant sprays may temporarily ease your congestion, but they shouldn't be used for more than 3 days.
 If you are under a doctor's care for any other medical conditions, or if you need advice on OTC products to use, talk to your doctor.